Rachel's Valentina: Background

-Rachel's Valentina is a bay filly with a small, heart shaped star on her forehead, and three white socks (one on both hind legs and one on her right front leg).
+Rachel's Valentina is a dark bay mare with a small, heart shaped star on her forehead, and three white socks (one on both hind legs and one on her right front leg).
 She was bred and raced by Stonestreet Stables, who also raced and owned her dam, Rachel Alexandra.
 Her sire, 2006 Preakness Stakes winner Bernardini, has also sired grade I winners Stay Thirsty, Alpha, Cavorting, and Greenpointcrusader, among others.
+Rachel’s Valentina holds the distinction of being the only living offspring of two Preakness Stakes winners.
 She was sent into training with multiple Eclipse Award-winning trainer Todd Pletcher.

 2015: two-year-old season

 On August 2, Rachel's Valentina started in a six furlong Maiden Special Weight at Saratoga, with Eclipse Award-winning jockey, John Velasquez up.
 She was sent off as the even money favorite in the field eight fillies.
 She started a touch slowly, but moved up quickly on the turn and took the lead in the stretch to win by two lengths, in a time of 1:10.39.
 It was then announced that she would start in the grade I Spinaway Stakes against a promising field of fillies, including Adirondack Stakes runner-up Tonasah.
 Velasquez was again aboard her, and she started as the 8-5 favorite.
 After starting a touch slowly again, she moved up to third, and stalked the leaders until the top of the stretch, when she confronted Constellation for the lead.
 She then took the lead and won by a length over the fast-closing Tap To It.
 Her final time for the seven furlongs was 1:23.10.
 Pletcher stated after the race: "I thought she ran fantastic.
 Actually, she put herself into the race a little more than I thought she would, but she seemed to be tracking those horses well, and getting a little dirt as well.
 I felt like, turning for home, knowing her style and watching her train, that she was going to keep coming.
 I've always felt like the farther she goes, the better she gets, and I think that's proven to be true."
 Pletcher announced that Rachel's Valentina would simply train up to the Breeders' Cup Juvenile Fillies, preferring to skip the final group of prep races with her.

 In the Breeders' Cup Juvenile Fillies, she was made the second choice behind the undefeated filly Songbird.
 Rachel's Valentina broke evenly, and moved up to second, a length behind the front-running Songbird.
 She stayed in that position until the final turn, when Songbird began to pull away from the rest of the field.
 Rachel's Valentina was moving well, but was no match for Songbird, finishing five and three-fourths lengths behind her in second.